Yordan Alvarez Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.27 team ERA ranks 17th across all league pitching staffs.
+- The Angels have the 17th-ranked team ERA across all league pitching staffs (4.31).

-- Angels pitchers combine to allow 62 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Angels pitchers combine to rank 13th in baseball in home runs allowed (64 total, 1.1 per game).

-- Ohtani gets the start for the Angels, his eighth of the season.
-He is 5-1 with a 2.91 ERA and 90 strikeouts through 65 2/3 innings pitched.
+- In his most recent appearance on Sunday, the lefty tossed six innings against the Miami Marlins, allowing two earned runs while surrendering eight hits.

-- In his last time out on Sunday against the Miami Marlins, the right-hander tossed six innings, giving up one earned run while surrendering six hits.
+- The 26-year-old has put up an ERA of 3.42, with 5.9 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.